rketchum169/RealFormComponent/README.md

 `import ContactForm from "./ContactForm/ContactForm.js"`

-Whereever you would like to use the component, please call on the component using
+Wherever you would like to use the component, please call on the component using

 `<ContactForm />`